 Passwordless authentication simplifies user and customer experiences.
-If you’re interested in a password-free future and would like to know what pro and cons for your bussiness
+If you're interested in a password-free future and would like to know what pros and cons for your business.

 Password-less authentication instantly reduces user stress since they no longer need to memorize a long string of characters.
 Users will have a better time in general if they don't have to deal with as many issues throughout the authentication procedure.
 This is of paramount significance in programs that interact directly with users.
 If consumers have a frustrating time logging in, you might say goodbye to a lot of potential revenue.

-It’s easy to see why so many people use the same password for many accounts: people tend to go with what’s simplest.
-If hackers discover a password that is identical to one already in use, they will be able to break into several accounts, including those using your service.
-By switching from a password-based authentication method to one that doesn’t rely on duplication, your system’s security will instantly improve enormously.
+It's easy to see why so many people use the same password for many accounts: people tend to go with what's simplest.
+If hackers discover a password that is identical to one already in use, they can break into several accounts, including those using your service.
+By switching from a password-based authentication method to one that doesn't rely on duplication, your system's security will instantly improve enormously.

 Help desks face a significant burden when users repeatedly contact them to reset their passwords.
 It is possible to set up automatic password reset procedures in certain circumstances.
 However, this may not be enough for highly secure programs.
 By eliminating the need to change passwords for forgetful workers, you may save money on support staff in the long run by switching to biometric or token-based authentication.

 Passwordless authentication may help you save money in the long run, but its adoption may cause short-term budgetary strains.
 For instance, you'll need to provide start-up funds if you use a hardware token-based system.
 To top it all off, there is the possibility of incurring development fees, especially in the case of introducing a smartphone-based verification app or anything similar.